Farmers, troops skirmish over water in northern Mexico

-MEXICO CITY (AP) — Mexican President Andrés Manuel López Obrador said Wednesday he would ask the Attorney General’s Office to investigate a clash between hundreds of farmers and National Guard troops at a dam in the northern state of Chihuahua.
+MEXICO CITY (AP) — Mexican President Andrés Manuel López Obrador said Wednesday he would ask the Attorney General’s Office to investigate a clash between hundreds of farmers and National Guard troops at a dam in the northern state of Chihuahua and a subsequent incident that left two people dead.

-It was the latest flashpoint in an ongoing conflict over the Mexican government’s attempts to pay off its water debt with the United States over objections of local farmers.
+It was the latest flashpoint in a months-long conflict over the Mexican government’s attempts to pay off its water debt with the United States over objections of local farmers.

+The circumstances of the two deaths were unclear.
+The National Guard, which is largely made up of military police and soldiers, said it had arrested three people with tear gas projectiles and a gun magazine Tuesday night.

+It said that when guardsmen tried to transport the three to the town of Delicias they were intercepted and fired on from several vehicles.
+The troops returned fire, and later found one person dead and one wounded in a vehicle.
+The second person died later at a hospital.

 Video from the clash Tuesday showed stick and rock wielding protesters skirmishing with guardsmen in riot gear amid a cloud of tear gas.
 The guardsmen eventually pulled back and the protesters succeeded in closing the valves in the Boquilla dam to keep water from escaping the reservoir.